Why should I invest in REITs?

 Who invests in REITs?

-Currently more than 70 million Americans are invested in REITs directly or through REIT mutual funds or exchange-traded funds (ETFs).
-In addition, institutional investors like pension funds, endowments, foundations, insurance companies and bank trust departments invest in REITs.
+- Institutional investors like pension funds, endowments, foundations, insurance companies and bank trust departments invest in REITs.

 Is homeownership a substitute for investing in REITs?

-A house is a consumption good, not an investment, particularly when financed with a sizeable mortgage.
+A house is a consumption good, not an investment, particularly when financed with a sizable mortgage.
 It does not produce current income, but rather requires regular mortgage interest, real estate tax, insurance payments and maintenance costs.
 In contrast, REITs represent investment in commercial real estate, which generates continuing income flow from rents.

 Additionally, a REIT is a liquid investment that is diversified across a range of real estate properties in a variety of geographic locations.
 By comparison, a house is a comparatively illiquid asset whose investment risk is not diversified, but rather highly concentrated.
 REITs are real estate working for you.